benjaminbrindle/benjaminbrindle.github.io/_pages/about.md

 ![photo](/images/websitephoto.JPEG)

 Hello!
-I am a PhD student in Applied Mathematics and Statistics at Johns Hopkins University, advised by [Dr. Haoyang Cao](https://haoyang-cao.github.io/).
+I am a PhD candidate in Applied Mathematics and Statistics at Johns Hopkins University, advised by [Dr. Haoyang Cao](https://haoyang-cao.github.io/).
 I received a Bachelor of Science in Mathematics from Lehigh University in 2021.
 I am interested in using machine learning and mathematical models to collaboratively solve real world problems.